andrewjaykeller/introToModernBCIDesignNotes/README.md

 *Italic* font is used the first time you see a new definition or want to add emphasis to a word such as *very* fast

-‘Code’ can be found whenever ‘this monospace style’ is used.
+`Code` can be found whenever `this monospace style` is used.
 All code in this lecture is in MATLAB

+## Contributing
+Contributions are welcomed with open arms.
+Pull request and I’ll add your work.